alexkasongo/laravel-vue-base/README.md

 # Laravel Vue Base

 A Laravel Vue SPA starter project template.
+I recommend using the Homestead environment for maximum coding ease and pleasure.

 ## How To Install cloned repo